 October 17 – Xcel Energy Locates Gas Lines

 I got home last night to find that Xcel Energy located the gas lines in the cul-de-sac.
 I’m not sure why they didn’t do this when they did the rest of the street a few weeks ago but they’re done now.
+Also the city re-marked the electric, water, and sewer locates.
 Maybe this means they’ll finish installing conduit in the cul-de-sac soon.